skyrimunificationproject/skyrimunificationproject.github.io/core.markdown

 ![PostInstall]
 ~~~
-Create a new folder *DLLPlugins* and move SkyrimUncapper.dll into it
+Create a new 'DLLPlugins' folder in the mod and move SkyrimUncapper.dll into it
 ~~~

 ## Spell Perk Item Distributor